temporalio/features/README.md

 ```

 Run variants require the runner to start the embedded dev server so it can apply each variant's dynamic config.
 They
 cannot be used with `--server`, which points the runner at an already-running external server.
+When `--server` is used
+without explicit feature patterns, the runner skips features with `runVariants`.

 There are also files in the `history/` subdirectory which contain history files used during run.
 See the
 "History Checking" and "Generating History" sections for more info.